l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 ## Maintaining the competitive advantage

-It's either impossible or very costly (which in profit-maximizing capitalism are interchangeable terms) to maintain said competitive edge while on equal footing with the other players.
+It's either impossible or very costly (which in profit-maximizing capitalism are interchangeable terms) to maintain said massive competitive edge while on equal footing with the other players.

-Hence, at some point, they will necessarily have to try and imbalance the field.
-Modifying the license, trademarks, patent enforcement, withholding improvements, restricting use, increasing the barriers to collaboration, not accepting contributions so they can maintain control
+It does not matter whether this edge is technical differentiation (somebody else can build whatever add-on your open core withheld), or the experienced staff (you can never employ every single expert, and Open Source means others can become experts, and users necessarily build up expertise over time).

-- we know the playbook.
+Hence, at some point, they will necessarily have to consider imbalancing the field.
+Modifying the license, trademarks, patent enforcement, withholding improvements, restricting use, increasing the barriers to collaboration, not accepting contributions so they can maintain control - we know the playbook.

 ### The inevitable fork in the road